lunarc/lunarc_docs/docs/ddt_debugger.md

 ![Reverse connect request](images/ddtReverseConnectRequest.png "reverse connect request")

+Accept this to get to the next window.

 <!-- # Debugging MPI code on Alarik #

 If you now select the "Run and Debug a Program" option you get to the following screen: